2024 United States House of Representatives elections in Florida

-The 2024 United States House of Representatives elections in Florida will be held on November 5, 2024, to elect the 28 U.S. Representatives from the state of Florida, one from each of the state's congressional districts.
-The elections will coincide with the U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
+The 2024 United States House of Representatives elections in Florida were held on November 5, 2024, to elect the 28 U.S. representatives from the state of Florida, one from each of the state's congressional districts.
+The elections coincided with the U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
+Primary elections took place on August 20.